LaurenceA/modify/README.md

 TODO:
+* Self Attention.
-* Set up tests with pytest.
+* Set up tests with pytest, in a separate folder.
+* Set up examples in a separate examples folder.
 * Docs.
-* Standard ResNet + Transformer examples.
+* Standard ResNet + nanoGPT examples.
-* Self Attention
-* Load up e.g. Llama3 weights.
+* Work out how to load up pre-existing weights, e.g. from Llama3 weights.